joshbegley/nyt-latest/README.md

 `Corrections that appeared in print on Tuesday, Feb.
 15, 2022.`\
 https://nytimes.com/2022/02/14/pageoneplus/editors-note-feb-15-2022.html?searchResultPosition=2

-**Stripped of Election Oversight, She’s Running for Colorado Secretary of State**\
+**2020 Election Denier Will Run for Top Elections Position in Colorado**\
-`Tina Peters, the Mesa County clerk, joins the ranks of 2020 election deniers who are seeking to oversee their states’ elections.`\
+`Tina Peters, the Mesa County clerk, has been stripped of her county election oversight but is seeking to oversee her state’s elections as secretary of state.`\
 https://nytimes.com/2022/02/14/us/tina-peters-colorado-election.html?searchResultPosition=3

 **Canada to Expand Oversight of Crowdfunding Platforms**\